anhinga/DMM-synthesis-lab-journal/JuliaCon2023-talk/README.md

 **"Exploring synthesis of flexible neural machines with Zygote.jl"**

+---

+Compact neural machines (dataflow matrix machines) approximating a simple algorithm were synthesized using a novel neural architecture search method (differentiable programming + training with sparsifying regularization).

+Their generalization properties with a tiny training data set turned to be remarkably good.

+---

 [JuliaCon-2023-slides.pdf](JuliaCon-2023-slides.pdf) - slides

 [history.md](history.md) - links to code and logs of experiments